AyemunHossain/ISC2-CC-Dump-Questions-Study-Material/Dump Questions/70+ Additional dumps.md

 attacks.

-Questions and Answers
-1. During which phase of the incident response process is the incident response plan developed and documented?
+60. During which phase of the incident response process is the incident response plan developed and documented?
 A. Preparation
 B. Containment, eradication, and recovery